 If insurers have recovered payments made under a policy from a third party (the person at fault), a policyholder may be entitled to a partial refund of any excess paid in respect to the claim.

-Insurance policies are generally contracts of indemnity.
-In other words, with the exception of life and accident policies, insurance policies are generally contracts of indemnity.
-In other words they cover policyholders for losses sustained by them upon the happening of an insured event.
+With the exception of life and accident policies, insurance policies are generally contracts of indemnity.
+In other words, they cover policyholders for losses sustained by them upon the happening of an insured event.
 A policyholder cannot recover more than the value of a loss.

 The nature of an indemnity or cover under an insurance policy will depend on the terms of the policy and may include one or more of the following: